-Court Appointed Special Advocates’ (CASA) goal is that every abused and neglected child is placed in a safe, permanent home as quickly as possible.
-To build the nationally recognized advocate program for abused and neglected children throughout the 10th Judicial Circuit (Peoria, Tazewell, Marshall, Putnam and Stark counties).
-Specifically, our vision is to:
+Court Appointed Special Advocates’ (CASA) vision is that every abused and neglected child is placed in a safe permanent home as quickly as possible.

 We believe that all children have the right to a safe, permanent home and deserve the support and involvement of their community to make this possible.

-- Last fiscal year, CASA of the Tenth Judicial Circuit served 544 children through 170 CASA Volunteers.
+In the last fiscal year, CASA of the Tenth Judicial Circuit:

 How to Help